ElonVolo/logitall/README.md

 ## Warning

-It is highly recommended that you run logitall on a copied duplicate of whatever  project you're trying to debug. logitally will permanently add thousands of console.log statements to your project, and not everyone on your team will appreciate that in a code review.
+It is highly recommended that you run logitall on a copied duplicate of whatever  project you're trying to debug. logitall will permanently add thousands of console.log statements to your project, and not everyone on your team will appreciate that in a code review.

 ## Usage